stevehollx/global-road-and-trail-climbs/README.md

 # Global Road and Trail Climb Database
 This is a working project to calculate and document all significant hill/mountain climbs in the world.
-Main us is for cyclists or runners seeking out elevation gains.
+Main use is for cyclists or runners seeking out elevation gains.

 ## About
 If you are unfamiliar with an area, and are an endurance athlete, you may seek out where the best climbs are for an area.
 This repository is a living database to calculate and attribute all significant hill/mountain climbs in the world, based on currently available OpenStreet Map data and opensource elevation data.